coddingtonbear/saleae-enrichable-spi-analyzer/README.md

 * `get_tabular(frame_index, start_sample, end_sample, mosi_value, miso_value)`:
   Data to display in the tabular "Decoded Protocols" section.
   By default, uses the bubble text for each channel.

+To improve performance, you are also able to disable messages of specific types by setting the following class-level boolean values:

+* `ENABLE_MARKER`; setting this to false will instruct Saleae Logic to not send `marker` messages to your script.
+* `ENABLE_BUBBLE`; setting this to false will instruct Saleae Logic to not send `bubble` messages to your script.
+* `ENABLE_TABULAR`; setting this to false will instruct Saleae Logic to not send `tabular` messages to your script.

 See the example `custom_class.py` for an example of this in use.